MarcosRidley/MarcosRidley/README.md

 <h1 align="center">Hello!
 I'm Marcos Ridley! 👨‍💻</h1>
 <h3 align="center">A brazilian-based Fullstack developer!</h3>

-- 🔭 I’m currently working on [improving my web portfolio](https://marcosridley.github.io/) and a couple freelance projects.
+- 🔭 I’m currently working on a couple freelance projects.

-- 🌱 I’m currently learning **C#** and getting acquainted to **the .NET Framework**
+- 🌱 I’m currently delving deeper into the .NET framework, especially .NET 6.

-- 👨‍💻 My most interesting projects can be found @ [https://marcosridley.github.io/](https://marcosridley.github.io/)
+- 👨‍💻 My most interesting front and backend projects can be found @ [https://marcosridley.github.io/](https://marcosridley.github.io/)
+- Please keep in mind no comercial project can be shown there, so feel free to message me to see the real good stuff.

-- 💬 Ask me about **Javascript, React, that one really hard kata on codewars and programming memes**
+- 💬 Ask me about **Javascript, React, NodeJS, that one really hard kata on codewars and programming memes**

 - 📫 You can e-mail me at **marcosridley@hotmail.com**

-- Interested in my CV?
-[You can find it here](https://drive.google.com/file/d/1m345lAVDtCZujzFXX8leoL9ZuNtUzGeX/view)

 <h3 align="left">Connect with me:</h3>
 <p align="left">